emacs-helm/helm/README.md

 ```

 _WARNING:_ Helm upgrades from MELPA repository encountered errors
-because of the way pacakge.el fetched and compiled updates for
+because of the way package.el fetched and compiled updates for
 existing packages.
 To get around these errors, Helm adds
 [Async](https://github.com/jwiegley/emacs-async) as a dependency
 package install.
 Async forces compilation in a clean environment,